pinobatch/nrom-template/README.md

 ### On Windows

 The MSYS project ports Make, Coreutils, and other key parts of the GNU operating environment to Windows.
+[Git for Windows] includes Coreutils.
+To add Make, follow [evanwill's instructions] to download the latest Make without Guile from [ezwinports] and merge it into `C:\Program Files\Git\mingw64`.
+This method adds to your Path a folder called `bin` directly inside your user profile folder, such as `C:\Users\Pino\bin`, so you can put things like `ca65.exe` there.

-An easy way to install MSYS is through the automated installer provided by devkitPro.
+Another way to install MSYS is through the automated installer provided by devkitPro.
+This method may be more convenient if you also develop for Game Boy Advance or Nintendo DS.

 1. Visit [devkitPro Getting Started].
 2. Follow the instructions there to download and run the devkitPro Automated Installer.
 3. Uncheck devkitARM, devkitPPC, devkitPSP, and libraries for newer platforms (libnds, etc.) unless you plan to start developing for one of those soon.
-Otherwise, you're just here for MSYS.

-Another way to install MSYS is as part of [Git for Windows].
-Because the version of MSYS packaged with Git omits Make, follow [evanwill's instructions] to download the latest Make without Guile from [ezwinports] and merge it into `C:\Program Files\Git\mingw64`.
-If you go this route, it appears to automatically add to your Path a folder called `bin` directly inside your user profile folder, such as `C:\Users\Pino\bin`, so you can put things like `ca65.exe` there.
+Leave Minimal System (MSYS) checked.

 To install Python under Windows: